-I owned a community newspaper.
+I owned a community newspaper with many customers & readers.
 I also volunteered as an umpire for Little League.
-Oops.

 I was covering home plate.
 Jesse was on third base.
 The batter slapped a one-hopper to the pitcher.

 Jesse broke for home.
 The pitcher threw a perfect strike to Derek, the catcher.

 Jesse was going to be out by 15 feet.

 As he slid in low, Derek tagged high.
 Standing right over the plate, I was the only one who could see it clearly.
 Jesse’s foot touched home plate before Derek’s tag hit Jesse’s chest.

 Pandemonium.
 You’d think parents would behave better.
 You’d think wrong.